 Wells Fargo Chief Executive Officer John Stumpf, 59, is bolstering the San Francisco-based bank’s securities business as he looks to boost revenue beyond traditional lending.
 In December, the lender moved the first of 900 traders and salespeople into a newly built trading floor in Charlotte, North Carolina, as it expands bond trading.
 The bank ranked fourth last year in U.S. syndicated loans, and places the same this year, according to data compiled by Bloomberg.

-Wells Fargo, with JPMorgan Chase & Co., agreed to provide $14.1 billion to help finance the buyout of Heinz by Warren Buffett’s Berkshire Hathaway Inc. (A) and Jorge Paulo Lemann’s 3G Capital Inc., according to a Feb.
+Wells Fargo, with JPMorgan Chase & Co., agreed to provide $14.1 billion to help finance the buyout of Heinz by Warren Buffett’s Berkshire Hathaway Inc. (A:US) and Jorge Paulo Lemann’s 3G Capital Inc., according to a Feb.
 15 filing from the Pittsburgh- based maker of ketchup and other food products.
 Both banks also served as advisers.
-Berkshire is Wells Fargo’s largest (WFC) shareholder.
+Berkshire is Wells Fargo’s largest (WFC:US) shareholder.

 “We do not agree with Moody’s assertion that participation in capital markets activities necessarily leads to a higher risk profile,” Jessica Ong, a Wells Fargo spokeswoman, said in an e- mailed statement.
 “Wells Fargo has strong risk-management practices and a strong credit underwriting discipline and this transaction is fully in keeping with these disciplines and with our customer-focused business model.”

 Wells Fargo fell 2.9 percent to close at $34.79 in New York, the most since November.
 The shares have gained 1.8 percent this year, lagging the 3.4 percent advance of the 24- company KBW Bank Index.
 (BKX)